 Why should you register your dog?

-If you’re still undecided whether registering your dog is worth the hassle, we have a couple of compelling reasons as to why the exercise should be a no-brainer for any dog owner.
+If you’re still undecided whether registering your dog is worth the hassle, we have a couple of compelling reasons as to why dog registration should be a no-brainer for any dog owner.

-- Help finding your lost pet.
-If your beloved pooch goes missing (God forbid), the council registration tags provided after you register your dog will help people and city officials identify the lost mutt and get it back to you safely.
+- It will help you find your pet if they ever get lost.
+If your beloved pooch goes missing the council registration tags, provided to you after you register your dog, will help local residents and city officials identify your precious pooch and get them back to you safely.

 - Funding for animal welfare projects.
 The registration fees you pay will help your local council fund animal welfare projects including shelters, dog parks and exercise facilities.